 General surgery has evolved into a General Laparoscopy!
-Where all the surgeries were done by open means, now routinely performed by Laparoscopy it gives immense benefits to patients!
+Where all the surgeries were done by open means, now routinely performed by Laparoscopy surgery it gives immense benefits to patients!

-What is Laparoscopy?
+What is Laparoscopic Surgery?

-A laparoscopic cholecystectomy is a surgical procedure in which the gallbladder is removed using a laparoscope device.
+A laparoscopic surgery cholecystectomy is a surgical procedure in which the gallbladder is removed using a laparoscope device.
 The gallbladder is an organ below the liver.
 Stores bile that the body uses to digest fat in the small intestine.

 How it’s done?

 Before this system came to market, a surgeon operating on his patient’s abdomen had to make a 6 to 12-inch incision.
 This gave them enough space to see what they were doing and to get to what they needed to work on.
 In laparoscopic surgery, the surgeon makes several small incisions.
 Each is usually no longer than half an inch.
 (That’s why it’s sometimes called minimally invasive surgery.)
 You will insert a tube through each opening through which the camera and surgical instruments will pass.
 Then the surgeon performs the operation.

 1. Laparoscopic Appendectomy – A minimally invasive procedure called a laparoscopic surgery appendectomy removes the appendix through several small incisions rather than one large one.

 2. Laparoscopic Hernia Repair– To truly understand the marvels of Laparoscopic Hernia Repair, let’s first grasp the basics of what a hernia is.
 A hernia is a condition characterized by the protrusion of an organ or tissue through a weakened spot in the muscles or connective tissues that usually hold it in place.
 This leads to discomfort, pain, and potentially severe complications.
 Enter laparoscopic hernia repair, an innovative technique that has transformed the way hernias are corrected.